claudio4/Uptime-Robot-Telegram-hook/README.md

 # UptimeRobot Telegram-hook

-This project is a simple webhook for UptimeRobot who sends you a telegram message.
+This project is a simple webhook for UptimeRobot that sends you a telegram message.

 ## How to install
 This hook require [NodeJS](https://nodejs.org/es/), so you must install it in your machine.